The liftable mapping class group of balanced superelliptic covers: Introduction

 \p{Outline of paper} In section \ref{background}, we review the necessary combinatorial group theory and lifting properties for constructing our presentation.
 In section \ref{the_covers}, we explicitly construct the family of balanced superelliptic covers, and we prove that $\LMod_{g,k}(\Sigma_0,\vB)$ is an extension of a subgroup $W_{2n+2}$ of the symmetric group $S_{2n+2}$ by the pure mapping class group $\PMod(\Sigma_0,\vB)$.
 In section \ref{PMod_and_W} we find presentations for $\PMod(\Sigma_0,\vB)$ and $W_{2n+2}$ in the group extension.
 We build the presentation for $\LMod_{g,k}(\Sigma_0,\vB)$ in section \ref{mainproof}.
 Finally, we prove theorems \ref{abelianization} and \ref{betti} in section \ref{abelianization_section}.

 \p{Acknowlegements} The authors would like to thank Joan Birman, Tara Brendle, Neil Fullarton, Mike Hilden, Lalit Jain, Dan Margalit, David McKinnon, Kevin Kordek and Doug Park for their comments and suggestions.
-The authors would also like to thank the referee for suggestions for clarification.
+The authors would also like to thank the referee for suggestions for clarification, and Michael L\"onne for pointing out an error in an earlier version.
 The second author would like to thank Doug Park's NSERC Discovery Grant for support to visit University of Waterloo.